Undo and Redo in React Diagram Component

-Diagram provides built-in support to track the changes that are made through interaction and through public APIs.
-The changes can be reverted or restored either through shortcut keys or through commands.
+The diagram provides built-in support to track changes made through both user interactions and public API calls.
+These changes can be reversed or restored using keyboard shortcuts or programmatic commands.

 // initialize Diagram component